vishwa2005vasu/19CS406-EX-1/README.md

 # DATE :9.3.2023

 # AIM :
-## To write a python program to perform stop and wait protocol
+## To write a python program to perform client server model.
 # ALGORITHM :
 ## 1. Start the program.
 ## 2. Get the frame size from the user